 Sort the piles on your desk into categories by specific action.
 Common categories: Reimbursements to Submit, Calls to Make, Documents to approve, Materials to Read, Items to Discuss with Boss (or assistant/direct report/colleague), Items to File.

 If your job is basically desk based, select attractive stacking paper trays, one per action item.
 If you have 6-8 categories, get 6-8 trays.
 You can place these on your desk, a side table, or credenza behind you to keep them accessible and keep your desk surface clear.
-Choose a style that matches your aesthetics: either bright colored desk organizers or traditional, elegant wooden trays.
+Choose a style that matches your aesthetics: either desk organizers or traditional, elegant wooden trays.

 If you need your transient system to be portable, choose something you can carry with you.
 Accordion expanding wallets fit nicely in a briefcase or tote and look very professional in a meeting!
 Some of my favorite options are from the Designer File Management line, which creates an upscale organization system that travels well.